lubiana/no-framework-tutorial/09-dependency-injector.md

 You can query the composer database to find all [libraries that implment the container interface](https://packagist.org/providers/psr/container-implementation).

-I choose the [PHP-DI](https://packagist.org/packages/php-di/php-di) container, as it is easy to configure and provides some very [powerfull features](https://php-di.org/#autowiring) out of the box, and also solves the autowiring problem.
+I choose the [PHP-DI](https://packagist.org/packages/php-di/php-di) container, as it is easy to configure and provides some very [powerfull features](https://php-di.org/#autowiring) out of the box, and also solves the auto wiring problem.

-Lets rewrite our `container.php` file to use the PHP-DI container and only define the Services the Container cannot automatically build.
+Let's rewrite our `container.php` file to use the PHP-DI container and only define the Services the Container cannot automatically build.

 ```php